kschuetz/collection-views/README.md

 `get` is also guaranteed to never return `null`.
 If the underlying collection contains a `null` at the index requested, `get` will return `Maybe.nothing`.

-You can also use the `unsafeGet` method if you want avoid the overhead of wrapping the result in a `Maybe`...
+If you want to avoid the overhead of wrapping the result in a `Maybe`, you can use the `unsafeGet` method...

 ```Java
 System.out.println("vector1.unsafeGet(5) = " + vector1.unsafeGet(5));